Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

     * As a user I go to the site and scroll down a bit to find some text that mention some places to eat dinner or pasty and on top of that there is a button called eat which (should show) recommendations to eat.

-3. As a user I want to be able to contact someone so that I can ask any question(s) I might have regarding Vienna.
+3. As a user I want to be able to contact the business so that I can ask them the business inquiries that I have.

     * As a user I can click on the navbar contact or scroll down to get to the contactform where I can ask questions.
 I have to fill out all fields otherwise I get a popup telling me to fill out all fields.
-After filling out every field and submit I get the feedback that thanks me for my question.
+After filling out every field and clicking on submit I get a confirmation on UI on the application when I submit my query, thanking me for my question.

 4. As a user I want to read more about the history of Vienna so that I can learn more about the city.